daveprowse/vac-live/lab-04/04-instructions.md

 ## Start the Server and Unseal the Vault
 Make sure your terminal's working directory is lab-04.

+Make a new directory for our data storage:

+`mkdir data`

 Review the vault-auth-config.hcl file.
 This is designed to start a basic vault using Raft storage and listen on the localhost IP address.

 - Run the server with the following command: